VivienG-Dev/SiamKitchen/frontend/README.md

 # Thai Restaurant Website

 A modern, full-stack restaurant website built with Nuxt 3 and Strapi CMS.
 Features a responsive design, multilingual support, and real-time opening hours.
-This project was made to testing the Strapi CMS and improve my skills with Nuxt 3.

 ## 🌟 Features